j-ulrich/docker_qt/README.md

 - Tags files for Qt 5.12.8 (to link in Doxygen documentation)
 - OpenJDK 11 JRE
 - SonarQube Scanner 3.2.0.1227 (located at `/opt/sonar-scanner`)

+### Other Versions ###
+See the [Ubuntu Qt Version Table](https://github.com/j-ulrich/docker_qt/wiki/Ubuntu-Qt-Version-Table) in the project wiki for an overview of the provided Ubuntu versions along with the corresponding Qt version.